When suppliers enter into partnerships with retailers, which delivery method is best: prepaid or collect? The short answer is it depends!

 We’ll begin by defining basic shipping terms and then deep dive into what suppliers should consider when deciding to deliver collect vs. prepaid.

-Collect vs. Prepaid
+Freight Collect vs. Freight Prepaid

-Shipments that are sent collect require the receiving party to pay all shipping charges.
+In simple terms, shipments that are sent collect require the receiving party to pay all shipping charges.
 Shipments that are sent prepaid require the party shipping the freight to pay all shipping charges.

 In this article, we will explore more than the simple differences between collect and prepaid shipping.
 We’ll look at the advantages of each, how it impacts Walmart suppliers, and free resources to help suppliers decide which method is best for their business.